 You may be wondering how the Order-Level Materials SIN differs from Ancillary SINs, which have historically been in place under the GSA Schedule.
 Like the OLM SIN, Ancillary SINs allow for supplies or services that are not covered under other SINs, but are ordered in conjunction with or in support of GSA Schedule orders and BPAs.

-The difference between the OLM SIN and Ancillary SINs is that supplies and services under Ancillary SINs are known and can be priced when you receive your GSA Schedule Contract award.
+The difference between the OLM SIN and Ancillary SINs is that supplies and services under Ancillary SINs are known and can be priced when you receive your GSA MAS Contract award.
 Supplies and services under the OLM SIN are unknown at the time of your contract award, and cannot be priced.
-Another difference is that while Ancillary SINs can be used under any order type (including Fixed-Price, Time and Materials, or Labor-Hour), OLMs can only be included as a Time and Materials or Labor-Hour Contract Line Item Number.

-How is the GSA OLM SIN Different from Open Market Items?
+How is the GSA OLM SIN Different from Open Market (Non-MAS) Items?

-Open market items are products/services that are quoted with a GSA Schedule order for the convenience of your buyer, but are NOT considered a GSA Schedule purchase.
-When you include an open market item with a GSA Schedule quote, you must clearly label it as open market.
+Open market items, now referred to as non-MAS items, are products/services that are quoted with a GSA Schedule order for the convenience of your buyer, but are NOT considered a GSA Schedule purchase.
+When you include an open market item with a GSA Schedule quote, you must clearly label it as “Non-MAS”.
 Open market items should not be reported with GSA Schedule Sales and should not factor into IFF payments.

 Items quoted under the OLM SIN are considered a GSA Schedule purchase.
 Unlike open market items, contractors should include OLM sales in GSA Schedule sales reporting and should pay IFF.